 First-to-die joint life insurance is a simple solution to ensure that your family can maintain their standard of living if you or your spouse dies.
 The most common situations in which you might want first-to-die life insurance would be:

 - You have a dual-income household and wouldn't be able to afford the mortgage or other day-to-day expenses without both sources of income.

-For many couples, one person is either healthier than the other or will have a cleaner family history when it comes to inheritable conditions.
-Since the insurer only expects to pay when the healthier spouse passes away, the projected life expectancy for you and your spouse together is higher and premiums are lower.
+For many couples, one person is healthier than the other or has a cleaner family history when it comes to inheritable conditions.
+Since the insurer only expects to pay when the healthier spouse passes away, the projected life expectancy for you and your spouse together is higher and premiums lower.